Baking Soda Is The Same As Bicarbonate

 4. Mix it Evenly: To avoid pockets of baking soda in your baked goods, mix it thoroughly with the dry ingredients before adding any liquids.
 This ensures that it's evenly distributed throughout the batter or dough.

 5. Use with Acidic Ingredients: Remember that baking soda needs an acid to activate.
 If your recipe doesn't include an acidic ingredient like vinegar, lemon juice, buttermilk, brown sugar, molasses, or yogurt, consider adding a small amount of one of these to get the desired leavening effect.
-For example, adding a teaspoon of lemon juice to a recipe can enhance the rise and flavor.
+As an example, adding a teaspoon of lemon juice to a recipe can enhance the rise and flavor.

 6. Don't Overmix: Overmixing can develop the gluten in your flour, resulting in tough baked goods.
 Once you add the wet ingredients to the dry ingredients, mix only until just combined.
 This prevents over-activation of the baking soda and ensures a tender crumb.